Livia-Santos/viewloaderSandbox/userGuide.md

       el.value = "Hello, World!";
     }
   }
-  // Call viewloader with our "views" object whenever the DOM is ready viewloader.execute(views);
+  // Call Viewloader with our "views" object whenever the DOM is ready viewloader.execute(views);

 </script>